 There was a lot more going on beyond Accarrino's description, however.
 There was candied horseradish, sturgeon bacon, a sturgeon remoulade made from the "less attractive pieces," raw shaved beets, roasted beets, pickled beet puree, a steamed beet cake, beet shoots, and a shimmery puffed skin.

 "The other form of sturgeon we have here is basically a chicharrone," Accarrino says.
 "We dry the skin and then fry it—it puffs very similar to pork skin, which I thought was a good synergy with this notion of bacon.
 People always get a kick out of this because they don't immediately understand what it is."

 It was difficult to get every element together for one bite, but I did my due diligence.
 The beet cake and the sturgeon bits came together like a sandwich—albeit a fancier deconstructed sandwich.
-The salad had an exciting range of flavours and textures for a dish that initially looked like beet on beet on beet.
+The salad had an exciting range of flavors and textures for a dish that initially looked like beet on beet on beet.
 And of course it did.
 There's a reason SPQR has been awarded a Michelin star every year since Accarrino took over the kitchen in 2013.